jeromecy/jeromecy.github.io/MYCV.md

 * The App is written with a few packages, including `shinydashboard`, `shinyWidgets`, `highcharter`, etc. It is not open to public until further decision.

+##### 3. GRDC Disease and Pest Impact Overview

+* A visualisation tool of disease and pest impact on crop yield and profits.

 **R-package**

 - `V-Spline`.
 Adaptive V-spline and the Bayesian estimates.
 Refer to [Github repository](https://github.com/jeromecy/VSplinePackage).